Find the home of your dreams moments after it's listed - Not after it's sold!

 V.A.
 Loans Don’t Cover Commissions.
 How Will Veterans Afford New Fees?

-The 1% Down Payment Is Here.
-Should Cash-Strapped Homebuyers Avoid It?
+The 1% Down Payment.
+Is It A Win-Win…Or Should Homebuyers Avoid It?

 Small down payments can be a boon for some, but others worry about a possible wave of defaults.
-“The mortgage industry is getting crushed,” said Jason Mitchell, a Scottsdale, Ariz.-based real-estate broker.
+“The mortgage industry is getting crushed,” said a real-estate broker.
 “You’ve got to find a way to produce mortgages.”
-Getty Images Home buyers, beware.
-With mortgage rates at multi-decade highs, business has dried … Read more
+Homebuyers beware!
+With mortgage rates at multi-decade highs, business has dried up for mortgage lenders.
+Few home buyers … Read more

 Transforming Second Homes Into Lucrative Short-Term Rentals